Morten Johan Sørvig

 Source code: qt.gitorious.org/qt-labs/webclient/

-Technical highligts includes duplicating Qt's widget hiearachy with DOM nodes, and representing each widget with an image or a real DOM node of the correct type (ex.
-QLineEdit -> <input type=text>).
+Technical highlights include duplicating Qt's widget hierarchy with DOM nodes, and representing each widget with an image or a real DOM node of the correct type (e.g. QLineEdit → <input type=text>).
 Event handling was implemented via long polling: dual XmlHttpRequests were made to a QTcpSocket-based event dispatcher on the server.
 One request/socket was always kept open on the server, allowing it to push events to the client.

 Main issues were performance (lots of image data going out) and subtle text layout issues.
-Layout metrics was calcuted on the server, but the actual size of the rendered text on the client would often not match.
+Layout metrics were calculated on the server, but the actual size of the rendered text on the client would often not match.

 Trivia: